symbiod/symbiod/docs/architecture.md

 User itself does not have any `state` column, so if we want to find an `active` user, then we search for a user, that has _at least_ one `active` role

 `Role` model represents the state of the specific application, and keep all the data required for this role and corresponding relations.
-For example developer and mentor roles require `test_task_assignments` relation, and it should be located in those roles models.
+For example member and mentor roles require `test_task_assignments` relation, and it should be located in those roles models.

 Each role is represented by a separate class located at `app/roles/*`.

 At the moment we have the following roles:

-* `Roles::Developer`
+* `Roles::Member`
 * `Roles::Mentor`
 * `Roles::Author`
 * `Roles::Staff`